Codecademy/ugc/documentation/categories.md

 # Categories

-Here are the categories, slugs for Languages and Subjects:
+Here are the categories, slugs for both Languages and Subjects, which can be found on the left side of the [Articles hub page](https://www.codecademy.com/articles).

 ```
+--- Languages
 bash
 c-sharp
 c-plus-plus